 1 Thessalonians 5:21 (KJV)

 All rights reserved.
 Must give full source credit as well as the specific post when utilizing our work.
 Portions of this publication may be reproduced, distributed, or transmitted in any form, and by any means, including photocopying, recording, or other electronic or mechanical methods, with the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
-For permission requests, email the publisher (firstname.lastname@example.org ), addressed “Attention: Permissions Coordinator."
+For permission requests, email the publisher (firstname.lastname@example.org ), addressed “Attention: Permissions Coordinator.
+There is a third party connected to our site collecting data for us."

 Brian Lauber IMG-1334 (June 30, 2013 – 4:29 PM) SAIT-SAIR